 Mustard family (Brassicaceae)

-Description: This introduced biennial plant is 1-3' tall.
+Description: This plant is a biennial.
 During the 1st year it consists of a small rosette of leaves, while during the 2nd year it becomes a little-branched plant about 1-3' tall.
 The leaves of 1st year plants are up to 2" long and across.
 They are cordate-orbicular with margins that are dentate or wavy and their upper surface has a reticulated network of veins.
 The petioles of these basal leaves are rather long and slender.
 The alternate leaves of 2nd year plants have a similar appearance, except that they are usually longer than wide, spanning up to 3" long and 2" across.
 The lower and middle leaves along the stems are usually cordate with either acute or blunt tips, while the upper leaves are often ovate.
 Both the stems and petioles of 2nd year plants are occasionally hairy, otherwise they are glabrous like the blades of the leaves.
 The foliage is often light green or yellowish green in appearance, otherwise it is medium green.
 The upper stems terminate in narrow racemes of white flowers.
 While in bloom, these flowers are bunched together toward the top of the raceme.
 However, as the flowers mature and develop seedpods, the raceme becomes more elongated and they become more separated.

 Each flower is about ¼" across, consisting of 4 white petals, 4 light green sepals, a short cylindrical style, and several stamens with pale yellow anthers.
 The pedicels of flowers while they are in bloom are up to ¼" in length, although they become longer later.
 The blooming period occurs during late spring or early summer, lasting about 1-2 months.
 The flowers are replaced by narrow seedpods that are called "siliques."
 These seedpods are about 1½–2" long and narrowly cylindrical (although slightly 4-angled in circumference).
 Relative to erect stalk of the raceme, they are more or less ascending.
 As the seedpods become mature, the foliage dies down by the end of summer.
 Each mature seedpod contains a single row of black oblongoid seeds.
 The root system consists of a shallow taproot that is white and branches frequently.
 This plant often forms colonies by reseeding itself.